alaiacano/pycube/README.md

     }
     cube.update(action)

-## Piping in lots of data
+The dict must have the keys 'type' (string) and 'data' (dict).
+The 'time' key is optional, and the current time stamp will be used if it is left out.

-Check out the [demo.py](https://github.com/alaiacano/pycube/blob/master/demo.py) file.
-It simply parses a line from stdin, builds the data dict and updates cube.
-I've been sending data into cube like this:
+## Inserting data

-    tail -f logfile | grep "optional filter" | ./demo.py
+Check out the [demo.py](https://github.com/alaiacano/pycube/blob/master/examples/demo.py) file.
+It just picks random actions and sends them to the collector.

 ## Viewing the graphs

 The page will be hosted on `http://localhost:1081/`.
 See https://github.com/square/cube/wiki/Queries for example queries.
+More on this later.